jacobandreas/grounded-scan/README.md

 the logical form.
 For intransitive verbs, the agent will simply execute the command in place; for transitive verbs, it will first navigate to an object satisfying constraints on the argument, then perform the action.

+## Generalization

+After instructions have been generated, we construct various held-out sets designed to test different notions of compositional generalization.
+These are:

+**adverb**:
+Contains an adverb not seen in the main training set.

+**adjective**:
+Contains an adjective not seen in the main training set (in contrast to above, tests generalization in perception rather than action)

+**object**:
+Contains situations in which the agent must interact with an object that combines features never seen together in training (analogous to the CLEVR "CoGenT" split).

+**application**
+The agent must recognize an object as satisfying a predicate, even though it's never seen that predicate--object combo used (even if it has seen both the predicate and object in other contexts).

+**composition**:
+The agent must recognize an object as satisfying two predicates that have never previously been conjoined.

+**recursion**
+Held-out commands contain a predicate introduced by a rule at depth _k_, where the training set only ever uses it at depth ever seen it at _j_ < _k_ (analogous to SHAPES "depth" split).